Awards and Honors

 Wills Eye and its doctors have long been recognized for their achievements in ophthalmology.

-Wills Eye Hospital is named #2 best in ophthalmology nationwide according to the U.S. News & World Report’s Best Hospitals 2013-14 rankings just released.
-The closely watched list, now in its 24th year, recognizes hospitals that excel in treating the most challenging patients.
+Wills Eye Hospital is named #2 best in ophthalmology nationwide according to the U.S. News & World Report’s Best Hospitals 2014-15 rankings.
+The closely watched list, now in its 25th year, recognizes hospitals that excel in treating the most challenging patients.

-Wills Eye Hospital is a global leader in ophthalmology, established in 1832 as the nation’s first hospital specializing in eye care.
-Wills Eye is a premier training site for all levels of medical education.
-Its resident and post-graduate training programs are among the most competitive in the country.
-One of the core strengths of Wills is the close connection between innovative research and advanced patient care.
-Wills provides the full range of primary and subspecialty eye care for improving and preserving sight, including cataract, cornea, retina, emergency care, glaucoma, neuro-ophthalmology, ocular oncology, oculoplastics, pathology, pediatric ophthalmology and ocular genetics, and refractive surgery.
-Ocular Services include the Wills Laser Correction Center, Low Vision Service, and Diagnostic Center.
-Its 24/7 Emergency Service is the only one of its kind in the region.
+Wills Eye provides a full range of primary and subspecialty eye care for improving and preserving sight, including cataract, cornea, retina, emergency care, glaucoma, neuro-ophthalmology, ocular oncology, oculoplastics, pathology, pediatric ophthalmology and ocular genetics, and refractive surgery.
+Ocular services include the Wills Laser Correction Center, Low Vision Service, and Diagnostic Center.
+The hospital’s 24/7 Emergency Service is the only one of its kind in the region.
 Wills Eye also has a network of nine multi-specialty, ambulatory surgery centers throughout the tri-state area.
+To learn more, visit www.willseye.org, like us on Facebook, and follow us on Twitter @Wills_Eye.
 To learn more about Wills Eye's ranking on the U.S. News and World Report, visit health.usnews.com/best-hospitals.

 Louis Braille Award

-Julia A. Haller, MD will be the Louis Braille Special Recognition Honoree at the awards ceremony sponsored by the Associated Services for the Blind on January 31, 2014.
+Julia A. Haller, MD was the Louis Braille Special Recognition Honoree at the awards ceremony sponsored by the Associated Services for the Blind on January 31, 2014.
 The award honors individuals who have made significant contributions on behalf of the blind.

 William Tasman, MD (former Wills Eye ophthalmologist-in-chief) and his wife, Alice Lea Tasman, were honored for their contribution to the American Academy of Ophthalmology at the AAO’s 2013 Orbital Gala in New Orleans this past November.
 Dr. and Mrs. Tasman founded the event in 2002, and Alice Lea came up with the name “Orbital Gala.”
 During the Tasmans’ 11 year tenure as chairs, the gala raised more than $1.6 million to benefit the AAO and its mission.